ferzl123/Movie-Recommend-System/README.md

 4. Deployed MRUnit to test the MapReduce job logic and monitor the output.

-*the data presented here is sample data*
+*the data stored in repository here is sample data*

 ## Data preprocessing